-- Press and hold the brake pedal. - Press and hold the interlock button (the button on the selector) lever handle), move the selector lever to the desired position, for instance D, and release the interlock button. - Wait for the gearbox to engage the gear (a slight movement can be felt). - Release the brake and press the accelerator $\Rightarrow \bigwedge$.
+- Press and hold the brake pedal. - Press and hold the interlock button (the button in the selector lever handle), move the selector lever to the desired position, for instance D, and release the interlock button. - Wait for the gearbox to engage the gear (a slight movement can be felt). - Release the brake and press the accelerator $\Rightarrow \bigwedge$ .